isomerpages/govtech-gobusiness-main/index.md

           description: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Amet asperiores dicta distinctio enim harum labore libero magni non tempora ullam.
           image: /images/hero-banner.png
           alt: Employees taking part in Initiative A
+        - title: GoBusiness Licensing
+          subtitle: Guided Journey
+          description: Create your very own application journey for your business.
+It tells you which licences you’ll need and maps out the order in which to apply for them.
+No more confusion when you have a step-by-step plan — now, your business is off to a smooth start.
+          image: /images/GBL-FnB.png
+          alt: GoBusiness Licensing Guided Journey
     - infobar:
         title: Infobar title
         subtitle: Subtitle